martn2023/chess-insights-applied-ML/README.md

 ## B. Roadmap For 5 Levels of Applied ML Skill Development
 ### 1. Notebook Toys
-- Appropriate for students, not interview-ready
+- For upskilling and undergrad, not for paid engineering work
 - Data is handed to me as a clean and complete CSV download on a silver platter (via Kaggle)
 - Analysis is done in a single Jupyter notebook
 - Minimal feature engineering

+_This was me in 2024_

 ### 2. Structured Toys
 - Maybe interview-ready, but never an employer's best choice